Optimal rates of decay for operator semigroups on Hilbert spaces: Decay for resolvent growth with quasi-positive increase

 where the implicit constant is independent of $t$ and hence of $R$.
 Since $N$ grows at most logarithmically, we deduce that $P_n(Rt)$ is uniformly bounded as $t\to\infty$.
 Moreover, since $ N(R)\lesssim t$ we see similarly that the second term in \eqref{eq:quasi_proof} remains bounded as $t$ grows large.
 This completes the proof of \eqref{eq:MNinv}.
 In order to obtain \eqref{eq:MNinv_ep} it suffices to observe that given any $\ep\in(0,1)$ we have $M_K(s)\le (1-\ep)\inv M_{N}(s)$ for all sufficiently large values of $s$. \end{proof}

-\begin{rem} In concrete situations the estimate in \eqref{eq:MNinv} can be difficult to apply since it requires inverting the function $M_K$.
+\begin{rem} \begin{enumerate}[(a)] \item In concrete situations the estimate in \eqref{eq:MNinv} can be difficult to apply since it requires inverting the function $M_K$.
 However, with a minor change in the proof of Theorem~\ref{thm:quasi} it is possible to obtain an alternative estimate which involves only the inverse of the simpler function $M_N$.
 Indeed, if we replace \eqref{eq:Stir} by the estimate $(n+1)!\asymp e^{-n}n^{n+3/2}$, $n\to\infty$, then choosing $R=\smash{M_N\inv}(cet)$ for sufficiently large $t$ gives

 In general, one would expect this estimate to be significantly better than \eqref{eq:MNinv_ep} but perhaps not quite as sharp as \eqref{eq:MNinv}.
-As we shall see shortly, in some important cases \eqref{eq:MNinv} and \eqref{eq:simple} lead to exactly the same rate of decay. \end{rem}
+As we shall see shortly, in some important cases \eqref{eq:MNinv} and \eqref{eq:simple} lead to the same rate of decay. \item Note that for the `universal' auxiliary function $N(s)=\log(2+s),$ $s\ge0$, the estimate in \eqref{eq:MNinv_ep} implies that $\|T(t) A\inv\|=O(\smash{M_N\inv}(ct)\inv)$, $t\to\infty$, for all $c\in (0,1)$, which is an improvement over \eqref{eq:Mlog} in this case. \end{enumerate} \end{rem}

 The assumptions made in Theorem~\ref{thm:quasi} are natural.
 Indeed, since $M$ is assumed to be non-decreasing the growth assumption on $N$ in view of the comments made at the beginning of this section involves no essential loss of generality.
 Moreover, if $N$ were allowed to grow faster than logarithmically then $M_N$ and $M_K$ would in general grow faster than the function $\Mlog$ appearing in Theorem~\ref{thm:BD}, so \eqref{eq:Mlog} would give a better estimate than Theorem~\ref{thm:quasi}.
 Finally, the assumption that $M$ is unbounded, which in Section~\ref{sec:opt_dec} was implicit in the assumption of positive increase, is also natural here.
 Indeed, if $\T$ is a bounded $C_0$-semigroup on a Hilbert space whose generator has uniformly bounded resolvent along the imaginary axis then $\T$ is in fact uniformly exponentially stable by the Gearhart-Pr\"uss theorem \cite[Theorem~5.2.1]{ABHN11}, whereas the starting point for this line of research in a sense is the \emph{absence} of uniform stability.